SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Methodology

+Surgical videos exhibit strong micro-level detail within each surgical step and macro-level temporal dependencies across surgical steps.
+Therefore, effective fine-grained surgical video understanding requires capturing the interactions among multiple surgical steps, necessitating the integration of global context with local features.
 Due to the inherent coarseness of the low-frequency visual tokens and the detailed specificity of high-frequency visual tokens, directly concatenating them for input into the language model may result in suboptimal performance~\cite{nie2024slowfocus}.
-Effective fine-grained video understanding requires capturing the interactions among multiple events, necessitating the integration of global context with local features.
-Therefore, we design the Multi-frequency Fusion Attention (MFA):
+Consequently, we introduce the Multi-frequency Fusion Attention (MFA) in Stage 2:

-where we normalize the attention weights, ensuring that each high-frequency token is informed by the global context of the low-frequency tokens.
-This integration enhances the model's ability to retain the relevance of local details while preserving a broader global context.
+As shown in Eq.
+(1), high-frequency visual token \(X_C\) serves as queries, while low-frequency visual token \(X_F\) serves as keys and values in a cross-attention mechanism to obtain aggregated global context conditioned on \(X_C\).
+Then the residual connection is applied to add the aggregated global context back to the high-frequency tokens to obtain context-enhanced representation \(X_{fuse}\), as shown in Eq.
+(2).
+Finally, \(X_{fuse}\) is fed into the LLM as visual input.
+MFA enriches high-frequency visual tokens with global context aggregated from low-frequency visual tokens, aligning transient surgical cues with the broader procedural state and thereby enhancing temporal coherence.
+In this way, MFA achieves a balanced fusion that preserves fine-grained surgical details while grounding them within the overall procedural context.
+Therefore, SurgVidLM can capture the nuanced interactions within surgical scenes, generating precise and contextually relevant insights for fine-grained video understanding.

-\subsubsection{Training Strategy.}
+\subsubsection{Training Strategy}

-Following the StageFocus mechanism, we design a two-phase training strategy that endowed SurgVidLM with the capacity for multi-grained surgical video understanding.
+Following the StageFocus mechanism, we design a two-phase training strategy that endows SurgVidLM with the capacity for multi-grained surgical video understanding.
 The first phase is dedicated to knowledge augmentation, where the model is trained for a holistic understanding of long surgical video sequences.
 In this phase, we utilize QA pairs corresponding to full videos from the SVU-31K dataset.
 The language model (LLM) is fine-tuned using LoRA~\cite{hu2021lora}.
 The second phase focuses on enhancing fine-grained surgical video understanding and MFA integration.
-Under the StageFocus mechanism, we train the LLM and MFA modules with the fine-grained task part of the SVU-31K dataset, facilitating cross-stage information fusion.
-The visual encoder's parameters remain frozen in both stages.
+Under the StageFocus mechanism, we train the LLM and MFA modules with the fine-grained part of the SVU-31K dataset, facilitating cross-stage information fusion.
+The visual encoder's parameters are frozen in both stages.